The Ultimate Guide to Hiring Virtual Assistants in 2025

 • You are ready to take on day-to-day training and management

-Agencies are mostly match-makers.
-There's not much hands-on support and getting the relationship and quality control right is up to you.
-Also, not all agencies specialize in virtual assistants—some offer other services like accountants, web designers, and graphic artists.
+Most agencies are match-makers.
+There is little hands-on support for getting the relationship and quality control right.
+Also, not all agencies specialize in virtual assistants—some offer other services, such as accountants, web designers, and graphic artists.

 The Cost of a Managed Virtual Assistant Service Provider

 Managed virtual assistant service providers hire, train, and optimize the performance of virtual assistants on your behalf.
-The assistants are employees of the service provider.
+The assistants are the service providers' employees.

 An account manager serves as your partner in making the service work.
 Most are U.S.-based businesses, the virtual assistants are offshore, and pricing is $20-$25 per hour.
-It is a high-touch model that enables you to hire fast and takes on relationship building, quality control, and day-to-day training and management, so you don't have to.
+This high-touch model enables you to hire quickly and takes on relationship building, quality control, and day-to-day training and management so you don't have to.

 A managed virtual assistant service works if: